adamheidrick/361_0/README.md

-# 361_0
+# 361: Software Engineering

-Setting up tools for 361 and now editing this file to show commit.
+This course introduces tools and methods for real-world software development.

+# Assignment 3.5: Communication Contract

+A. Instructions on how to Request Data:

+B: Instructions on how to Receive Data:

+C: UML Sequence Diagram: